Dunk Calculator UK (Vertical Jump & Reach)

 How high do I need to jump to dunk?

 It depends on your standing reach.
-If you have an 8-foot standing reach, you need to jump 24 inches to touch a standard 10-foot rim, and around 30 inches to execute a clean dunk.
-Use our dunk calculator to find your exact number.
+If you have an 8-foot standing reach, you need to jump 24 inches to touch a standard 10-foot rim, and around 30 inches for a clean dunk.
+Use the calculator above to get a target based on your own measurements.

 What is standing reach?